How Much Should You Spend On Rent?

 Planning Your Budget for Security Deposits

 The deposit typically equals one month’s rent, but it can vary.
-For example, in high-demand cities like San Francisco or New York, you might need to budget for a deposit that’s equal to two months’ rent due to the competitive rental market.
+For example, in high-demand cities like San Francisco or New York, you may need to budget for a deposit equivalent to two months’ rent due to the competitive rental market.
 On the other hand, in cities with lower rental demand, such as Wichita or Tulsa, the deposit may match the standard one-month rate.

-The amount you’ll need for a security deposit also depends on the apartment’s condition and amenities.
+The amount you’ll need for a security deposit also depends on the apartment’s condition and the amenities it offers.
 A newly renovated apartment with high-end finishes might require a higher deposit compared to a more basic unit.

 What if you do not meet the 3x rent rule?